 Society of Indian Villages

-Economy of Indian Villages
+Occupation of Indian Villages

 The occupation scenario in the villages of India varies according to the regions.
 In spite of industrialisation reaching most parts of India, majority of the Indian villagers still depend on agriculture to earn their livelihoods.
 However, many people in the villages of south India depend on fishing or farming.
 The scenario is different in Jammu and Kashmir.
 The people of this state are engaged in various arts and crafts and handicraft industries and tourism is also a major occupation in this region.
-Apart from all these occupations, many villagers are also choosing alternate occupations like running their own businesses, getting involved in tourism related occupations, cottage industry, various small, medium or large scale industries, etc.

 With its folk tradition, uncomplicated lifestyle and unique craftsmanship Indian villages still encompass the essence of Indian ethos.